Ko6arevski/Operativka/README.md

 # Operativka
-Initial storage space for all scriots and bulshit we will come up with in the training sessions
+Initial storage space for all scripts and bulshit we will come up with in the training sessions

 ## Wishlist